 Injury to the brain from a stroke may result in a memory disorder.
 These memory disorders are complicated as they affect each person differently.
 Since everyone forgets, or learns slowly from time to time, many people have a difficult time telling the difference between a 'normal' memory lapse and a memory disorder.
 When a person acquires a memory disorder from a stroke, they have many more memory failures than a person with a normal memory.

-Degree and type of memory disorders is dependant upon the amount and location of brain damage caused by the stroke.
+Degree and type of memory disorders is dependent upon the amount and location of brain damage caused by the stroke.
 Due to the complexity of memory and memory disorders, it is important to stroke survivors with suspected memory problems to receive an evaluation of their memory.

 Treatment for memory problems initially centers around improving particular skills, such as attention, discrimination and organization, which may be affecting memory.
 Once these skills improve, therapy can be directed toward the use of strategies such as rehearsal, visual imagery association and chunking to improve memory.